Tensorium: A Zero-Premine Proof-of-Work Blockchain Secured by TensorHash v1

 4.2 Emission Schedule

-Block rewards halve every 1,051,200 blocks (~2 years) across 10 eras.
-After era 10, no new TXM is issued — the network is sustained by transaction fees.
+Block rewards halve every 2,102,400 blocks (~4 years at the 60-second target) across 10 eras (~40 years total).
+After era 10, no new TXM is issued โ the network is sustained by transaction fees.

 After era 10 (~year 2045), block rewards cease.
 The network is sustained entirely by transaction fees included in blocks by miners.
-Fee market mechanics will be refined during testnet based on observed usage patterns.
+Fee market mechanics will be refined based on observed live-network usage patterns.

 5 Mining